Japanese: Happy New Year!

 Leslie Birkland teaches Japanese I-VI at Lake Washington High School in Kirkland, Washington, located one mile east of Seattle.
 The city of Kirkland is home to a largely professional community, with an increasing number of new residents moving to the area for its high-tech industries.
 It is also a very stable community; most students attend school in the district from kindergarten through 12th grade.
 Lake Washington serves students in grades 10-12.
 The school's 1,400 students can elect to take French, German, Japanese, or Spanish.
 Due to the state's strong Pacific Rim economic ties, and to the fact that Ms. Birkland teaches Japanese in one of the junior high schools, Japanese is Lake Washington's fastest growing language program.

-When designing her lessons, Ms. Birkland refers to the National Standards for Foreign Language Learning and the Lake Washington School District Curriculum Frameworks (see Resources), and considers the thematic sequence established by her textbook series.
+When designing her lessons, Ms. Birkland refers to the Standards and the Lake Washington School District Curriculum Frameworks (see Resources), and considers the thematic sequence established by her textbook series.
 She also tries to include in every lesson opportunities for interpersonal, interpretive, and presentational communication, as well as cultural understanding.
 Because her class includes students from different cultural backgrounds, she regularly encourages students to make comparisons between Japanese, American, and other cultures during lessons.

 Key Teaching Strategies